Somersworth, New Hampshire: Geography

-Somersworth is located in eastern Strafford County at (43.253783, −70.875499).
+Somersworth is located in eastern Strafford County.

 According to the United States Census Bureau, the city has a total area of 25.9 sqkm, of which 25.4 sqkm are land and 0.5 sqkm are water, comprising 1.96% of the city.
 Somersworth is bordered to the northeast by the Salmon Falls River, which is also the state boundary with Maine.
 The highest point in Somersworth is Prospect Hill rising just west of the city center, on which the city reservoir is built.
 The hill's elevation is approximately 310 ft above sea level.

 New Hampshire Route 9 (High Street) is the main road through the city, leading north into Berwick, Maine, and south into Dover.
 New Hampshire Route 108 passes through a western portion of the city, leading northwest to Rochester and south to Dover.
 New Hampshire Route 236 (West High Street) leads west out of downtown to NH 108.